 It was almost midnight before the lights were finished, so we decided to pass on decorating until tonight.

 Here’s hoping we’ve survived all the necessary tree drama for this year.
-Both the hubby and I decided that we’ll fork out the money at the end of the season to purchase a nice artificial tree again.
 The real deal is just too much work But, we’ll buy some extra wreaths (real ones) each year to hang throughout the house so we can still have that real tree smell, just without the sap, water, falling needles, etc. Sounds like a win-win to me.